keith11119/Database_Project/README.md

     -if the data format is not correct, there is an error message "Incorrect format."
     -if the data is set backward (earlier than the latest order date or the original system date), there is an error message "[Error] Invalid Input!
 It is set backward!"

+    Customer Interface:

+Book Search
+a.
+Query by ISBN
+You are required to input the ISBN of the book.
+Exact match is required, otherwise nothing can be searched.
+This function will return "Book Title", "ISBN", "Unit Price", "No. of Copies Available" and "A List of Authors"
+b.
+Query by Book Title
+This supports both partial and exact match.
+You can include either '_' or '%' right before or after the search string.
+This function will return "Book Title", "ISBN", "Unit Price", "No. of Copies Available" and "A List of Authors"
+c.
+Query by Author Name
+This supports both partial and exact match.
+You can include either '_' or '%' right before or after the search string.
+This function will return "Book Title", "ISBN", "Unit Price", "No. of Copies Available" and "A List of Authors"

+Order Creation
+- You can create new order here.
+You need to input the correct customer ID and then the ISBN of the Books that you want to order.
+You can press 'L' to see the order list and 'F' to finish the ordering.

+Order Altering
+- You can either Add or Remove the orders here that are not yet shipped.
+You have to input the correct Order ID.
+Only exact match is supported here.
+After you input the Order ID, you will see the order list and you need to select which books you want to alter.
+Then, type 'add' or 'remove', followed by an integer to change the quantity of the books that you ordered.

+Order Query
+- You can see the list of orders of a user in a particularly year.
+A correct customer ID is required and only exact match is supported here.
+Bookstore Interface:

+Order Update
+- Input an order ID, the system will check if the order's shipping status could be updated and update it as requested
+- if the input is not a valid order ID(an existing order ID in the database), the system will require another input or input EXIT to quit
+- the ID is valid, check if the shipping status could be updated (is a 'N') and quantity (if it is > 0), prompt the user and require another input if the order cannot be updated.
+- if the shipping status or quantity is invalid (shipping status is neither Y or N or quantity is not a number), quit the function

+Order Query
+- return the details of all shipped orders and the total charge in the input month - if the input month does not have any record of orders, it will return "No record found for the input month."

+N Most Popular Book Query
+- if the input N is larger the number of books with quantity > 0, return all books with quantity > 0 ii. if the books have the same total number of order copies as the N-th book, it will return those books as well

+  Customer Interface:
+1. Book Search
+  a.
+Query by ISBN
+  - You are required to input the ISBN of the book.
+Exact match is required, otherwise nothing can be searched.
+This function will return "Book Title", "ISBN", "Unit Price", "No. of Copies Available" and "A List of Authors"
+  b.
+Query by Book Title
+  - This supports both partial and exact match.
+You can include either '_' or '%' right before or after the search string.
+This function will return "Book Title", "ISBN", "Unit Price", "No. of Copies Available" and "A List of Authors"
+  c.
+Query by Author Name
+  - This supports both partial and exact match.
+You can include either '_' or '%' right before or after the search string.
+This function will return "Book Title", "ISBN", "Unit Price", "No. of Copies Available" and "A List of Authors"
+2. Order Creation
+  a.
+You can create new order here.
+You need to input the correct customer ID and then the ISBN of the Books that you want to order.
+You can press 'L' to see the order list and 'F' to finish the ordering.
+3. Order Altering
+  a.
+You can either Add or Remove the orders here that are not yet shipped.
+You have to input the correct Order ID.
+Only exact match is supported here.
+After you input the Order ID, you will see the order list and you need to select which books you want to alter.
+Then, type 'add' or 'remove', followed by an integer to change the quantity of the books that you ordered.
+4. Order Query
+  a.
+You can see the list of orders of a user in a particularly year.
+A correct customer ID is required and only exact match is supported here.

+  Bookstore Interface:
+  1. Order Update - Input an order ID, the system will check if the order's shipping status could be updated and update it as requested
+    - if the input is not a valid order ID(an existing order ID in the database), the system will require another input or input EXIT to quit
+    - the ID is valid, check if the shipping status could be updated (is a 'N') and quantity (if it is > 0), prompt the user and require another input if the order cannot be updated.
+    - if the shipping status or quantity is invalid (shipping status is neither Y or N or quantity is not a number), quit the function
+  2. Order Query - return the details of all shipped orders and the total charge in the input month
+    - if the input month does not have any record of orders, it will return "No record found for the input month."
+  3. N Most Popular Book Query
+    - if the input N is larger the number of books with quantity > 0, return all books with quantity > 0 ii. if the books have the same total number of order copies as the N-th book, it will return those books as well